 An analysis of respondents' overall health status before contracting COVID-19 revealed that approximately 80% rated their health as "good" or better.
 Specifically, 67.3% assessed their health as "good," 12.7% as "very good," and 0.3% as "excellent."
 Notably, no respondents rated their health as "poor" before the infection.
-However, after experiencing COVID-19, these ratings changed: the proportion of respondents rating their health as "very good" decreased to 44.3%.
+However, after experiencing COVID-19, these ratings changed: the proportion of respondents rating their health as "very good" dropped to 3.7%, while those considering it "good" decreased to 44.3%.
 The "excellent" category disappeared entirely, and the "satisfactory" category increased to 50.7%, with 1.3% rating their health as "poor."
 This indicates a general deterioration in health following COVID-19.

-Among women who were pregnant during the pandemic, 68% had full-term deliveries (\geq 37 weeks), while 30.3% experienced preterm births (22-36.6 weeks), and 1.7% had miscarriages after 12 weeks.
+Among women who were pregnant during the pandemic, 68% had full-term deliveries (≥37 weeks), while 30.3% experienced preterm births (22-36.6 weeks), and 1.7% had miscarriages after 12 weeks.
 These findings suggest that COVID-19 may have influenced pregnancy outcomes, increasing the risk of complications.
 Additionally, among women who gave birth during the pandemic, only